queelius/bernoulli_data_type/README.md

-# The concept of the random approximate data type (or value type)
+# The concept of the Bernoulli data type

 ## Random approximate set concept